-With Telford celebrating its 50 year anniversary, there’s a whole programme of special events in the calendar – making 2018 a great year to be based at Telford Campus!
+Telford recently celebrated its 50 year anniversary, with a whole programme of special events – making it a great time to be based at Telford Campus!
 Whether you’re after top comedians like Dara Ó Briain or our very own Honorary Doctor of Social Science, Al Murray, you can snap up some great entertainment right on your doorstep.

 If you're someone who loves the great outdoors, then Telford delivers plenty to keep you entertained.
 With half a dozen parks offering everything from woodland to canal walks, you'll also find remnants of the region's industrial heritage interwoven in the landscape.
 And if that’s not enough to satisfy your wanderlust, get your boots on and explore the Shropshire Hills – a listed Area of Outstanding Natural Beauty, which includes the iconic Wrekin.

 Study Geography, Urban Environments and Climate Change with us.

 If you're an aerial acrobat, or a budding Batman, why not have a go on the aerial ropes course at Telford Town Park?
 As part of the Telford at 50 celebrations, the high ropes section is being reopened – so grab your mates and see who will brave the high walks!
 Just don’t look down… And if that’s not enough of an adrenaline rush, why not head for the dry slopes or ice skating rink?